AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

  --[[

+  We are choosing Factorization Machine models due to sparsity from placing a number of objects that could be selected from hundreds of potential objects to be placed.

   For incremental learning purposes, set the maximumNumberOfIterations to 1 to avoid fully train on the current data.

   Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" and "nan" issues.